PrimeMurcia/SOC-Automation/README.md

 After installing the components, follow the configuration steps outlined in each respective guide to ensure proper integration and functionality.
 Make sure to:

+- Configure secure SSH settings, UFW, and Fail2Ban for Linux.
 - Configure Wazuh agents and manager.
 - Set up TheHive connectors and users.
 - Integrate VirusTotal with Wazuh for extended detection and response.